-So look around your office, your factory, your home.
+Look around your office, your factory, and your home.
 What do you see?
-What’s on your desk and shelves?
-Do you really need all of that… stuff?
+Do you really need all of that stuff on your desk and shelves?
 Is there a purpose to each item?
-Does it need to be available and present in your space now, or can it be put out of sight for a few weeks… months… forever?
-How much time is consumed, and stress created, by looking for the appropriate tool, book, or utensil?
-Does your kitchen really need three beat up measuring cups of the same size?
-How much does it cost to maintain and clean the unnecessary?
+Does it need to be available now, or can it be put out of sight for a few weeks, months, or even forever?
+How much time do you consume (and stress do you create) by looking for the appropriate tool, book, or utensil?
+Does your kitchen really need three beat-up measuring cups of the same size?
+How much does it cost to maintain and clean all of your extra stuff?
 What does the space, additional complexity, and distraction cost?

-Remove what isn’t needed, find a defined home for what remains, clean, turn the activity into a habit, and find a way to ensure it continues.
-Can your factory floor have just the tools that are needed, in just the right place, always returned to that place?
-How about your kitchen?
+In short, you remove what isn’t needed, find a defined home for what remains, clean up your space, turn the activity into a habit, and find a way to ensure it continues.
+Using 5S ensures that your factory floor has only the tools that are needed, in just the right place, and are always returned to that place.

-In the best restaurant kitchens, and the best factory floors, you will often find shadow boards where every required tool is hung on a wall with the outline of the utensil tool behind it.
-Everyone knows where to go to get the tool, there are no extra tools that need to be sorted through to find the right one, and it’s visually obvious when the tool is missing.
+On the best factory floors, and in the best restaurant kitchens, you will often find shadow boards where every required tool is hung on a wall with the outline of the utensil tool behind it.
+Everyone knows where to go to get the tool—there are no extra tools that need to be sorted through to find the right one.
+It is visually obvious when a tool is missing.

 Decluttering also has a Zen component.
-Find one room, or even one shelf, and evaluate each object.
-Challenge it.
+I encourage you to find one room, or even one shelf, and evaluate the objects you see.
+Challenge each one.
 Why is it there, and what is its purpose?
 What would happen if it wasn’t there?
 If it has a reason and has real value, then find and define a home for it.
-The clean, neat environment will help give you the focus and strength to tackle the challenges that remain.